-- Mature students and those with degrees or partially completed tertiary qualifications may apply under the Faculty of Medical and Health Sciences' alternative admissions scheme. - Māori and Pacific Admission Scheme (MAPAS) The MAPAS scheme provides entry for Māori and Pacific students to study Nursing.
-This is an integral part of the faculty's commitment to the Treaty of Waitangi and to Vision 20:20, an initiative that aims to increase the number of Māori and Pacific graduates across the health professions. - Applicants with New Zealand Māori and/or indigenous Pacific ancestry can apply through the MAPAS pathway to enter the Hikitia Te Ora Certificate in Health Sciences programme.
+- Mature students and those with degrees or partially completed tertiary qualifications may apply under the Faculty of Medical and Health Sciences' alternative admissions scheme. - Māori and Pacific Admission Scheme (MAPAS)

+The MAPAS scheme provides entry for Māori and Pacific students to study Nursing.
+This is an integral part of the faculty's commitment to the Treaty of Waitangi and to Vision 20:20, an initiative that aims to increase the number of Māori and Pacific graduates across the health professions. - Applicants with New Zealand Māori and/or indigenous Pacific ancestry can apply through the MAPAS pathway to enter the Hikitia Te Ora Certificate in Health Sciences programme, which is a pathway to the Bachelor of Nursing.